itsdotbmp/Undergraduate-Pilot-Training/sortie-1/training.md

 **C.** Finally, the sender indicates that their flight intends to position for departure on runway 23R.

-Lets take a look another example:
+Lets take a look at another example:
-> TALON 2, TALON 1, Check in

-This time we see that our IP is sending a radio transmission to us TALON 2.
-We know that it was TALON 1 that sent it to us, and they are asking us to check in.
-We will cover what this means in our inter-flight communications section.

-One last example:
-> TALON 1, Fox One, Mig-29
+TALON 1-1, Fox One, Mig-29

-This call is different, It does not say who it is too specifically, it simply states the callsign of who is making the call, and what they are doing.
-This is an example of a Brevity Call.
-We will teach Brevity calls as they are required, so do not worry about trying to learn them all right now.
-However, this call tells us that TALON 1 has fired a semi-active radar guided missile, and we know that the target is a Mig-29.
+This call is different.
+It does not say who it is too specifically, it simply states the sender's callsign, and what they are doing.
+Talon 1-1 identifies themselves, then calls "Fox 1" as a brevity word to indicate they have launched a semi-active radar guided missile and the target is a Mig 29

+This is an example of a brevity word used to convey an action, state, or request, in a quick and concise manner.
+A list of common brevity words can be found (here[link]), but for now, step by step instructions will be provided for most tasks a Cadet will be expected to perform.

+Let's take a look at one last example.

+> TALON 1, FLIGHT, check in 253

+In this example, a flight has just executed a frequency change, and the lead pilot has made a call on that new frequency to confirm their wingmen have made the switch succesfully.
+Wingmen would reply with their number in the flight, such as "2", to acknowledge.

 #### Plain Language